-RESP 225 Clinical Practicum III 4 cr.
+RESP 225 Clinical Practicum III

 This course is designed as a follow-up to Clinical Practicum II (RESP-175).
 It serves as extended clinical practice of respiratory therapy procedures and the exploration of new roles for the respiratory therapist under the mentorship of clinical preceptors.
 Each clinical day the student will be assigned to a clinical preceptor(s) at the specific clinical site.
-The goal is to continue to develop clinical sitells in the assessment and care of the adult patient.
+The goal is to continue to develop clinical skills in the assessment and care of the adult patient.
 Students will practice on the floors, special care units, and emergency departments.
 Students will have an opportunity for observation of surgery and practice airway care in the operating room.
 In addition, students will be introduced to some non-hospital based aspects of Respiratory Therapy such as diagnostic testing, physician practices, rehabilitation programs, sleep labs and home care.

-Corequisite(s): RESP-200, RESP-210, RESP-220
+Prerequisite(s): RESP-170, RESP-175 Corequisite(s): RESP-200, RESP-210, RESP-220

 RESP 250 Respiratory Care Senior Seminar 3 cr.
 This course is designed as a continuation of the Clinical Mechanical Ventilation course resulting in in-depth study and care of the critically ill patient.
 The senior seminar course is designed to examine the theoretical aspects of providing respiratory care in high-risk situations to include intensive care units (ICU), cardiopulmonary emergencies, disaster management, rapid response situations, and patient transport (land/air between hospitals and within a hospital).
 Students will develop patient care plans using evidence-based or clinical practice guidelines.
 Students will explore current topics related to respiratory care and critical care medicine to include without limitation; ethics, healthy literacy, patient education, patient safety and medical advances.

-Corequisite(s): RESP-275
+Prerequisite(s): RESP-220, RESP-225 Corequisite(s): RESP-275

-RESP 275 Clinical Practicum IV
+RESP 275 Clinical Practicum IV 6 cr.